 __ Pfizer __ Moderna __ Johnson & Johnson

 __ Other.
 Please provide this information in a separate narrative that describes, in detail, the medical reason why this individual cannot receive the COVID-19 vaccine.
 Please specify which COVID-19 vaccines should not be received and why.
-Note that additional details, along with the specific vaccines to which this applies, are required in order to approve this exemption.
+Note that your signature, license number and specialty, , along with the specific vaccines to which this applies, are required in order to approve this exemption.
 These requests are reviewed on a case-by-case basis.

 Provider Signature:

+Medical Specialty:

 Provider Medical License Number:

 Date: